howerj/cdb/readme.md

   versions if possible.
 * [ ] Test that Out Of Memory conditions are handled correctly with ulimit / disabling overcommit.
+* [ ] Use unlocked stdio?
+See if this speeds things up a little or not.

 # BUGS